 Beginning of November till the end of February, opening times: 9 am – 4 pm.

-Traditional Bhutan food is rich, spicy and with a lot of cheese and chili.
+Traditional Bhutan food is rich, spicy, and with a lot of cheese and chili.
 It is advisable that visitors stick to the Chinese, Continental or Indian cuisine that is served in most restaurants.
 There is also a choice between vegetarian and non-veg food.
-Dishes, definitely worth trying are: Momos – the Tibetan dumplings and a more local, yet, daring dish is the Ema Datshi; a traditional Bhutan dish.
+Dishes, definitely worth trying are: Momos – the Tibetan dumplings and a more local, yet, the daring dish is the Ema Datshi; a traditional Bhutan dish.

 Guides and interpreters:

 Bhutan has a highly invested team of guides and interpreters.
 Every single one of them is very well versed in history and possesses excellent communication skills.
 All guides and interpreters are certified and are professionally trained by the Tourism Council of Bhutan.
 Some of them are even fluent in Japanese, Thai, and other European languages.